dflook/python-minifier/xtest/README.md

 Minifies and executes files listed in a test manifest.
 Multiple combinations of options are tested, with aditional options specified where necessary.
 A non zero exit code from a minified execution is a test failure.

-The `test_manifests` directory contains manifests for testing the cpython/pypy regression tests on supported python versions.
+The `manifests` directory contains manifests for testing the cpython/pypy regression tests on supported python versions.